-Americans trust their own bank the most and social networking the least to keep their personal information secure, a Gallup poll found.
+Americans trust their banks the most and social networking the least to keep their personal information secure, a Gallup poll finds

 While more than 90 percent of those polled said they have a lot or some trust in their main bank to take care of their personal information, fewer than 1 in 4 said the same about social networks.
 Two-thirds of Americans said they trust credit card companies, while cellphone platforms were trusted 63 percent of the time.